Skip to content

 The Anthropocene: an entangled, messy world

-Notes are a collection of my thoughts, ideas, and reflections.
-They are not polished articles.
-They are raw, unfiltered musings.
+This is part of a collection unpolished thoughts, ideas, and reflections.
+It is raw, unfiltered and unfinished.
 Proceed at your own risk.

 There’s a quote about the stickiness of the Anthropocene that has stuck with me: “the more we struggle to distance ourselves from the Anthropocene, the more stuck we become”.